HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~ByPlanes_Geometry-Dimensions.md

   <hr class="main">

-{{ box_icon("img/PreviewGeometry64x64.png", "Connect", "Connect") }}
+{{ box_icon("img/PreviewGeometry64x64.png", "Merge", "Merge") }}

-  <p>The <u>Connect</u> button is used to set the maximum distance between points that can be considered identical.
+  <p>The <u>Merge</u> button is used to set the maximum distance between points that can be considered identical.
 The generator will then merge points that meet the set maximum distance.</p>

   <p><b><u>Adjusting the scale of the imported background</u></b></p>
   <ul>